Jamonygr/azure-landing-zone-lab/wiki/landing-zones/shared-services.md

-# Shared services landing zone
+# Security landing zone (Pillar 4: Security / Shared Services)

-The shared services landing zone provides common PaaS components that multiple applications can use.
-It keeps secrets, data, and private endpoints in one place so workloads do not duplicate them.
+The security landing zone provides common PaaS components and security services that multiple applications can use.
+It represents **Pillar 4** of the 5-pillar Azure Landing Zone architecture and keeps secrets, data, private endpoints, and security configurations in one place so workloads do not duplicate them.

 ## What you will learn